Mayank-sethiya/CUSTOMER_RELATIONSHIP_MANAGEMENT-SYSTEM/README.md

-Customer Relationship Management (CRM) System
+🚀 Customer Relationship Management (CRM) System
 A comprehensive, full-stack CRM web application built with Java and Spring Boot.
 This system is designed to help businesses manage customer interactions, track leads, assign tasks, and streamline communication, all from a centralized dashboard.

 ✨ Key Features
-Admin & User Roles: Secure login and distinct dashboards for administrators and standard users.
+👤 Admin & User Roles: Secure login and distinct dashboards for administrators and standard users.

-Contact Management: Create, view, update, and delete customer contacts and leads.
+📇 Contact Management: Create, view, update, and delete customer contacts and leads.

-Task Management: Admins can create and assign tasks to users, who can then view and report on them.
+📋 Task Management: Admins can create and assign tasks to users, who can then view and report on them.

-Reporting System: View task completion reports and user activity metrics.
+📊 Reporting System: View task completion reports and user activity metrics.

-AI-Powered Insights: An integrated module for generating AI-based reports (as suggested by AiReportController).
+🤖 AI-Powered Insights: An integrated module for generating AI-based reports.

-Broadcast Messaging: Send notifications and messages to all users or specific groups.
+📢 Broadcast Messaging: Send notifications and messages to all users or specific groups.

-User Management: Administrators can manage all user accounts within the system.
+👥 User Management: Administrators can manage all user accounts within the system.

 🛠️ Tech Stack
 Backend: Java, Spring Boot